 “Ideas are only as fragile the backbone behind them.”
 You’ve got to create a culture where different and novel isn’t considered scary or too risky.
 (Else your big ideas get whittled down to wimpy improvements).
 You’ve got to guide these innovative ideas through to funding, support and implementation.

 I know it sounds obvious… but this is doing it.
 And, doing it properly.
 Implementing is also about sticking with a project or program and seeing it through.
-Don’t let lack of patience be misinterpreted as lack of success.
+Don’t let the lack of patience be misinterpreted as lack of success.
 Too often, we don’t see an overnight result and declare it a failure.

-Now that you’ve got program going, you need to add it to the things you’re tracking.
+Now that you’ve got a program going, you need to add it to the things you’re tracking.
 Sometimes you’ll notice you need to course correct.
 That’s great – monitoring will allow you to make those minor adjustments versus sitting back and finding out that you’re not successful, and it’s too late to do anything about it.

 To Put Too Fine A Point On It

-These ideas need to go beyond creating an improvement – which is simply making something better.
+These ideas need to go beyond creating an improvement – that is simply making something better.
 They need to be different.
 They also need to be more than invention – simply creating something.
 Innovation is better and novel.
 Innovation is remarkable – literally worth being remarked about.

 By following each step you: see changes as they come proactively move to action; build and implement a plan around an idea that is different, better, novel and remarkable.